iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> It is impossible for a man to learn what he thinks he already knows.
+> Always remember that you are absolutely unique.
+Just like everyone else.
 >
-> — Epictetus
+> — Margaret Mead

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->